PDIS/transcript/2022-01-13-Interview-with-Rob-Wiblin.md

 ### Audrey Tang:

-But of course, Gitcoin is still experimenting a lot on preventing civil attacks on this middle ground, and it probably needs to be a little bit more mature before we can actually implement it in our pay for success designs.
+But of course, Gitcoin is still experimenting a lot on preventing Sybil attacks on this middle ground, and it probably needs to be a little bit more mature before we can actually implement it in our pay for success designs.

 ### Rob Wiblin: